Volunteer Corps

 • In the field, the steering of volunteers is basically taken up by local actors, who have knowledge about the field;

-• When deployed via the crisis tool, members of the volunteer corps are covered by Belgian Red Cross-Flanders civil liability (BA) and physical accident (LO) insurance.
+• When deployed via the crisis tool, members of the volunteer corps are covered by the Belgian Red Cross-Flanders for civil liability (BA) and personal accident (LO);

 • The volunteer corps takes an annual refresher course (1/2 day), alternating between digital and on-site.